Lubrum/Data_Analysis-Technical-Drawing/README.md

 Results: VDA ranges from 0 to 1, with 0.5 indicating stochastic equality, and 1 indicating that the first group dominates the second.
 CD ranges from -1 to 1, with 0 indicating stochastic equality, and 1 indicating that the first group dominates the second. r ranges from approximately, -0.86 to 0.86, depending on sample size, with 0 indicating no effect, and a positive result indicating that values in the first group are greater than in the second.

-# 2008-2014 has the greatest probability of the groups being statistically different.
+# 78.5% probability that the values from 2008 being greater than the 2014.

 multiVDA(MEDIA_FINAL ~ PERIODO, data = all_data[all_data$NOME_ATIV_CURRIC == "DESENHO TECNICO I",])